MiczFlor/pan-book-machine/00-PanBookMachine-boilerplate/CONTENT/a-panbook-manual.md

 To make the output match your information (title and the like)

-### Edit the content of your new book
+## Edit the content of your new book

-All the markdown files with an ending `.md` are merged into one big file in alphanumerical order.
+Your content lives in the folder `CONTENT`.

-Then this one master file is used to create the book.
+The files which will be used to render the book, must have the file ending `.md`.

 **Including images**

 If you want to use images in a subfolder, do so inside the `CONTENT` folder.
 `pan-book-machine` will work with relative paths from inside that folder.

-### Special variables replace on output creation
+## Special variables replaced on output creation

 Sometimes you want to have dynamic changes in your final document when you create it.
 The most common example: inserting the current date.